 Finding tenants for a Rental Condo is usually done by instructing Property Agencies.
 In Bangkok Rental Agencies charge a standard rental commission of 1 Month of Rent for a 1 Year Contract.

 – Management and Maintenance

-On-going management and maintenance can usually be arranged and organized via the Management Team of the Condo that have technicians and handymen on-hand to sort out miscellaneous everyday issues.
+Basic on-going management and maintenance can be arranged and organized via the juristic office of the condo.

 Condo Selection: Important Factors to Consider

 While some factors can generally be applied to most property markets internationally; this section, will aim to provide insight into local standards and practices.

 1. Location, Location, Location

 Like any property market in the world, location is the primary consideration when investing in rental condos in Bangkok.
 The rental market in the capital, tends to be sensitive to a Condo building’s relative distance from Mass Transit (BTS/MRT); rental prices and general demand is usually dictated by this important factor!

 Also foreign investors are generally encouraged to invest in Bangkok’s Central Business District (CBD) or in areas in close proximity to the CBD.
 This is for practical reasons, most expats tend to rent exclusively in those areas and most Property Agencies tend to only service select areas of Bangkok (Usually within Central Bangkok).
 Therefore to ensure stable occupancy rates, it is generally advised to only consider CBD Condo Projects.